bokulich-lab/q2-long-reads-qc/README.md

 ```

 #### 2: Moshpit distribution
 Use the environment file `q2-long-reads-qc-qiime2-moshpit-2025.10.yml` to create a new conda environment based on the moshpit distro.
-This environment is suitable if you want a full-featured QIIME2 setup with all standard plugins.

 ```shell
 conda env create -f q2-long-reads-qc-qiime2-moshpit-2025.10.yml